-The Principle of Archimedes says that these differences in temperature and gas density lead to the tendency of masses of hot air and hot air balloons to rise.
+The Principle of Archimedes says that these differences in temperature and gas density lead to the tendency of hot air balloons to rise.
 Archimedes' principle says that when a body is immersed in a fluid, which can be a liquid or a gas, it displaces the fluid around it.
-As a result of that displacement, a force called buoyancy is exerted on the body that is equal to the weight of the displaced fluid (NYU Tandon, 2023).
+As a result of that displacement, a force, buoyancy, is exerted on the body that is equal to the weight of the displaced fluid (NYU Tandon, 2024).

-When the air inside a hot air balloon has the same temperature as the air surrounding the hot air balloon, that buoyant force is equal to the weight of the air in the balloon.
+When the air inside a hot air balloon has the same temperature as the air surrounding the hot air balloon, the buoyant force is equal to the weight of the air in the balloon.
 When the air in the balloon is hotter than the ambient air, the net upward force is greater than the weight of the air in the balloon.
-If the combined weight of the balloon's structure, payload, and the air inside it is less than the buoyant force, the balloon will rise.
+If the combined weight of the balloon's structure and the air inside it is less than the buoyant force, the balloon will rise.

 This lab was a competition.
-Balloons were designed and built using only the materials in Table 1.
-Most of the materials had a cost.
+Balloons were designed and built using a limited number of materials.
+Most of the materials had a cost (Table 1).

-Table 1: Materials with Price List (NYU Tandon, 2023)
+Table 1: Materials with Price List (NYU Tandon, 2024)